Quantum Gravity, Hydrodynamics and Emergent Cosmology: A Collection of Perspectives: Relational physics in gravity and quantum gravity

 A similar relational construction can be applied to quantum mechanical systems, where the degrees of freedom used as dynamical frames can exhibit quantum properties, such as entanglement or quantum superposition.
 Section~\ref{sec:giacomini} explores the physical implications of describing a system relative to these \emph{quantum} reference frames, see also~\cite{Giddings:2005id,Dittrich:2006ee,hoehn2018switch,hoehn2020equivalence,Gielen:2020abd}.
 While extending these techniques to quantum gravity remains an open question, notable progress has been achieved within the framework of reduced quantization, where a dynamical frame is selected prior to quantization.
 Section~\ref{sec:giesel} examines the implications of this reduced quantization approach in the context of Loop Quantum Gravity, with a particular focus on cosmological applications.

-Note that the concepts displayed in this section are of particular relevance to the discussions in Section~\ref{sec:phasetransitions} on phase transitions and emergent behavior in quantum gravity, as well as Section~\ref{sec:cosmology} on emergent cosmology.
+Note that while the contributions below can be viewed as standalone perspectives on their respective topics, they collectively contribute to the development of the relational strategy.
+In particular, they advocate for a notion of physical localization in field space rather than spacetime, which is an essential component of the hydrodynamics-on-superspace framework.
+In this way, the contributions also feed into its further development.
+Finally, note that the concepts displayed in this section are of particular relevance to the discussions in Section~\ref{sec:phasetransitions} on phase transitions and emergent behavior in quantum gravity, as well as Section~\ref{sec:cosmology} on emergent cosmology (see in particular Section~\ref{sec:marchetti}).